Best Floats and Weights Setup For Float Fishing Rivers

 I use the same type of weights when float fishing that I do when bottom bouncing, and when fly fishing.

-See my page Weights For Fly Fishing: Everything You Need To Know if you want to know more about the weights that I use and recommend.
+See my page, Weights For Fly Fishing: Everything You Need To Know, if you want to know more about the weights that I use and recommend.
+Or see my favorite weight by clicking the button below.

 Also keep in mind that when using stuff like weighted jigs for steelhead, the jig itself can add a lot of extra weight, therefore, you may need to go to a bigger float to accommodate for the extra weight, or use fewer weights knowing that your jig will add the weight you need to get down to the fish or give you a great leader angle.